-Importation requirements to Guyana differ based on sector and on product.
-In some instances, a tax waiver is granted from the GRA once a concession is requested through the (GO-Invest).
+Importation requirements differ based on sector and on product.
+In some instances, a tax waiver is granted from the GRA once a concession is requested through GO-Invest.
 There are some items which are zero rated such as capital equipment and machinery for agriculture, mining, construction, forestry, and manufacturing.

 Licensed customs brokers can prepare and process the required documentation for a fee.
 The list below serves as a general checklist of documents required.
 However, other documentation may be required, and potential investors are encouraged to contact the GRA to confirm what additional documents may be required based on the nature of import:

 - Import license certificate from the Ministry of Tourism, Industry and Commerce